Can Pets Travel During Covid 2021?

 Netherlands - Restrictions in place and advising against non essential travel abroad until mid March 2021

 Denmark - Full national lockdown until 3rd January

 Ireland - Rules on travelling have relaxed a little

 These could all change in the blink of an eye so please keep an eye on government websites.
 This shows that it is impossible to advise on whether you can venture out with your pet but with a little research on your areas and guidelines the possibility is still possible.
 It might be more likely to be a walk in the park rather than a train journey through the Alps though for now!

 Pre-planning for pet travel

 No matter whether you’re travelling with cats or travelling with dogs, as always with pet travel, planning ahead and preparing will make adventures easier for all of the family – but this is now no longer just advised and has become a necessity in the current times.
-With restrictions changing daily across the world, it’s imperative to stay up to date on news, follow government laws and guidelines and be prepared for last-minute changes as seen during Christmas this year...Talk about last minute huh!
+With restrictions changing daily across the world, it’s imperative to stay up to date on news, follow government rules and guidelines and be prepared for very last-minute changes as seen during Christmas this year...Talk about last minute huh!

 To begin, review your local governments advice including local restrictions and monitor continuously.
-Where can you and will you likely be able to travel to and from?
+Where can you travel to and from and when will you be likely to make trips again?